JOHN 2 – WHO TO TRUST?

 “Then, beginning with Moses and all the Prophets, He (Jesus) explained to them what was said in all the Scriptures concerning Himself.”[c]

 But if the Prophets lived centuries before Jesus, what could they have said?
 If Moses contributed the first five books of the Bible, what could Moses have written about Jesus?
-Backtracking a bit, John begins his book with connecting the storyline back to the beginning of HIStory…
+Well to answer that question from yesterday and then follow my breadcrumbs for the next 21 days, I need to backtracking a bit.
+On March 1st we covered the first chapter of John book where he connected Father God’s epic storyline back to the beginning of HIStory…

 So, up to this point, all three world religions who believe in the Creator God, agree.
 God’s Word was with Him in the beginning and it’ll stand forever with Him until the end.
-However, things start to get tricky when John says, “…The Word became fresh and dwelt among us…” [v14] The human form of God’s Word is the true light [v9] and, just like the spoken word and the written word before Him, this Living Word was not recognised or welcome. [v10-11]
+However, things start to get tricky when John says, “…The Word became fresh and dwelt among us…” [John1:14] The human form of God’s Word is the true light [John1:9] and, just like the spoken word and the written word before Him, this Living Word was not recognised or welcome.
+[John1:10-11]

-In ancient times, God’s Word was known in part: “…listen to His voice and do all what I say…”[e] In time, the Creator God has revealed Himself to us fully through His Word [v18] – orally, written, and finally unveiled in person.[f]
-The latter was the last straw after history (as it comes down to us through HIS-story), showed that sacrificing His Living Word to fulfil His written word was the only solution for the problem of “sin”. [v29]
+In the Day’s of Moses, God’s Word was known in part: “…listen to His voice and do all what I say…”[e] In time, the Creator God has revealed Himself to us fully through His Word [John1:18] – orally, written, and finally unveiled in person.[f]
+The latter was the last straw after history (as it comes down to us through HIS-story), showed that sacrificing His Living Word to fulfil His written word was the only solution for the problem of “sin”.
+[John1:29]

-So before we’ve even got half a page into John’s book, he’s made some incredible claims, and it’ll take the rest of his book to unpack them!
+This is what we’ve been talking about since March 1 as Part Two of the Creator God’s Epic Play has been unfolding.
+But before we’ve even got two pages into John’s book, he’s made some incredible claims, and it’ll take the rest of his book to unpack them!
 Because of this, I’ll be covering every chapter of John’s book in my Breadcrumbs for the next three weeks.
 It’s the only book in the Bible that will have every chapter featured in my Breadcrumbs.
 The fantastic part of the Good News “Gospel” Message (accomplished by The Word for us, and the reason why John wrote his book in the first place), is that…

-The rest of Chapter One is the familiar story of Jesus beginning to draw His team together in Andrew, Peter, Philip and Nathaniel [v35-51], and I find two things worth mentioning.
-Before Jesus experienced Peter’s failings – that became all too obvious in previous Breadcrumbs – Jesus predicts that He’ll build His church with Peter as a foundation stone.[g]
-Philip’s words as also noteworthy: “We’ve found the one Moses wrote about in the Law, and about whom the prophets also wrote—Jesus of Nazareth…” [v45] But if they made predictions, what did they say?
+The rest of Chapter One is the familiar story of Jesus beginning to draw His team together in Andrew, Peter, Philip and Nathaniel, and two things are worth mentioning here.
+Before Jesus experienced Peter’s failings (as you’ve seen over the last couple of days of breadcrumbs in the Easter story), Jesus predicts that He’ll build His church with Peter as a foundation stone.[g]
+Philip’s words as also noteworthy: “We’ve found the one Moses wrote about in the Law, and about whom the prophets also wrote—Jesus of Nazareth…” [John1:45] But if Moses and the Prophets made predictions, what did they say?

 In Chapter Two, John chooses to cover the now famous story about Jesus changing the water in wine – a story that the other writers haven’t included. [v1-11] I think it’s interesting that Jesus called his mum “woman”. [v4] This is the title that Father God gave to Eve, so it’s not derogatory.
 Never-the-less, it still shows a detachment beginning.
 At 30, and now no doubt head of the home after Joseph died, Jesus is showing that His future is with Father God, and His ties are cutting from His earthly connections.
 His response to Mary translates to: “What is this to do with you, or to me, since my time has not yet come.”